This post may contain affiliate links. Please read our disclosure policy.

 I’m a big fan of chicken salad.
-This Pesto Chicken Salad is so flavorful and includes pesto for an extra fun punch of flavor.
-Feel free to use any store-bought pesto or use my recipe for Pistachio Lemon Pesto if you’d prefer to make it from scratch.
+This creamy pesto chicken salad is a new favorite and so flavorful!
+It includes pesto for an extra fun punch of flavor.
+Feel free to use any store-bought pesto or use my recipe for Pistachio Lemon Pesto if you’d prefer to make your own pesto.

-Serve in a sandwich, in lettuce cups, or with crackers.
+Serve in a sandwich, in lettuce wraps, on top of salad greens, or with crackers.
 The flavors get stronger as it sits which also makes this chicken salad a great option to make ahead of time and store in the fridge.
-That way you have a high protein snack always ready to enjoy!
+Having a high protein snack or meal like this in the refrigerator is a great way to ensure you stick to your healthy eating goals!

 If you’d like to try other chicken salad variations check out my Healthy Buffalo Chicken Salad (which is made with greek yogurt), my Healthy Curry Chicken Salad (also made with greek yogurt and loaded with curry flavor), and my Ultimate Chicken Salad (this one is inspired by Waldorf chicken salad).

-For more recipes that include pesto (because who can have too many of those?!) try my Sheet Pan Pesto Chicken with Vegetables, Dairy Free Pesto Chicken, Pesto Steak Kabobs, and Pesto Potatoes and Brussels Sprouts.
+For more healthy recipes that include pesto (because who can have too many of those?!) try my Sheet Pan Pesto Chicken with Broccoli, Dairy Free Pesto Chicken, Pesto Steak Kabobs, and Pesto Potatoes and Brussels Sprouts.

 Pesto Chicken Salad Ingredients